 Think of the behaviour as an ABC sandwich:

-Antecedents – the ‘triggers’ for the behaviour
+Antecedents – these are ‘triggers’ for the behaviour.

 You can work on your child’s difficult or challenging behaviour by changing either the behaviour’s triggers or the ‘rewards’ your child gets from the behaviour.
 Here’s how.